blaire101/DE2-AWS-Azure-GCP-2025/GCP-P-DE-Exam.md

 **Correct Answer:** A

+**PigLatin** is a high-level scripting language designed specifically for ETL data pipelines on Hadoop.

+<mark>**Features**</mark>

+- **Checkpointing**
+  Allows intermediate results to be saved, making them reusable and enabling error recovery.

+- **Splitting pipelines**
+  Makes it easy to branch the data flow into multiple downstream processing paths.

 **Explanation:**
 - **PigLatin**: High-level scripting language built for **ETL pipelines**, supports **checkpointing** and **pipeline splitting**.
 - **Hive**: SQL-like → designed for querying, not ETL control flow.